Kiku-ichimonji

-Kiku-ichimonji (菊一文字, Chrysanthemum-beeline), often romanized with a somewhat misplaced hyphen as Kikuichi-monji, is a collective name given to the katana (a type of Japanese sword) made by the thirteen swordsmiths who were in attendance to the Emperor Go-Toba in 1208.
+Kiku-ichimonji (菊一文字, chrysanthemum + ichimonji (beeline, "Ichimonji" refers to a stylistic lineage/marking convention, not a literal phrase one would naturally translate into English).) ('Ichimonji-style blade with chrysanthemum crest'), often romanized with a somewhat misplaced hyphen as Kikuichi-monji, is a collective name given to the katana (a type of Japanese sword) made by the thirteen swordsmiths who were in attendance to the Emperor Go-Toba in 1208.

 Each swordsmith was in attendance to the emperor for a month of the Japanese calendar.
 Most of the thirteen swordsmiths were from the Fukuoka Ichimonji school, which belongs to the Bizen school.
 The swordsmiths of the Fukuoka-ichimonji School traditionally inscribed only the Japanese kanji character "Ichi" (一, one) on the tang of their swords as their signature.
 Among the forged swords, Imperial chrysanthemum emblem was engraved on the tang of the sword which the Emperor Go-toba cooled with water, which was the process of making the sword.
 Therefore, the swords made by thirteen swordsmiths together with the Emperor Go-toba came to be called 'Kiku-ichimonji.' (lit,. chrysanthemum, character one) However, among the swords they forged, those with chrysanthemum emblem and "Ichi" (一, one) engraved on the tang do not exist.
 Existing swords with chrysanthemum emblem and 'Ichi' (一, one) engraved on their tang were made in the Edo period.

 Go-Toba was interested in the construction of Japanese swords, and so he summoned these swordsmiths, granting them court rank and title, and asked them to share the secrets of the production of higher-quality swords.